tigersmuseum/history/docs/places.md

 # Places

 A place is often important because of what it is, not where it is; *place* is not always the same as *location*.
-For example, an important place to a Field Ambulance is its Main Dressing Station (MDS).
-Although it moves from time to time, there's really just one MDS for each Field Ambulance.
+For example, an important place to a military unit is its headquarters (HQ).
+Although it moves from time to time, there's really just one HQ for each unit.
 We can think about it as one place associated with many locations.

 There are philosophical fun and games to be had in considering [the concept of place](https://www.oxfordbibliographies.com/display/document/obo-9780199874002/obo-9780199874002-0159.xml) and the various relationships places might have to each other.
 Here, we'll try not to get bogged down too soon.

 Places are mentioned in historical texts.
 A simple first step is to consider the mention of a place as a *label* that names or describes it.
 This might be all we need in some circumstances, or it might be the first rung on the ladder to a more esoteric model of place.
+See, for example, the list of [WW1 places]() in this project.

 The same place can have many labels.
 We need to collect the different labels for a place, choose one of them to be 'authoritative' (the one to display on a map) and perhaps attach a description.
 We need to have a data structure for this.
 Here, we'll use the [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-primer/).